 This is a great opportunity to interact with industry experts and graduate recruiters.
 This informal, relaxed event is your first chance to meet and work with other MSc students.

-All MSc students have the option to take part in the Future Business Challenge.
+All MSc students can apply to take part in the Future Business Challenge, although spaces are limited.

 As well as making a difference, you’ll develop skills that employers want like communication and problem solving.

 All MSc students have the option to take part in the Zurich Community Challenge.